OpenMDAO/OpenMDAO/ROADMAP.md

 ## 1) Coloring applied to approximated partial derivatives
 ### Goal:
-    - usable for FD and CS approximations
+    - Usable for FD and CS approximations
-    - offers much higher performance for components with very sparse partial derivative Jacobians (e.g. vectorized components with no interaction between vector elements)
+    - Offers much higher performance for components with very sparse partial derivative Jacobians (e.g. vectorized components with no interaction between vector elements)
     - When used with CS, effectively offers a fast-forward mode AD

 ### Potential Challenges:
-    - computational cost of coloring may be excessive for models with lots of instances
+    - Computational cost of coloring may be excessive for models with a lot of of instances
-    - coloring algorithms are not perfect, and may result in invalid Jacobian, so we need an effective way for users to check their colored partials.
+    - Coloring algorithms are not perfect, and may result in an invalid Jacobian, so we need an effective way for users to check their colored partials.
       (the existing check_partials functionality can be leveraged, but may need some updates)
-    - in some cases, sparsity may not be high enough to offer meaningful performance gain. how can user check this?
+    - In some cases, sparsity may not be high enough to offer meaningful performance gains.
+      How can a user check this?

 ### Notes:
-    - prototype implementation already available in experimental features
+    - Prototype implementation already available in experimental features
-    - partial coloring algorithm will also be useful for AD partials
+    - Partial coloring algorithm will also be useful for AD partials

 ## 2) Algorithmic differentiation for component partial derivatives

 ### Goal:
-- forward and reverse mode AD that works for a wide variety of general use cases including many numpy functions
+- Forward and reverse mode AD that works for a wide variety of general use cases including many numpy functions
 - Relatively good performance compared to hand differentiation

 ### Potential Challenges: